-It is necessary to validate first the general settings of the FSO module before the validation of the safety functions.
+It is necessary to validate first the general settings of the FSO module and the safety encoder (if in use) before the validation of the safety functions.

 Always configure and validate the STO and SSE functions.
 An internal monitoring of the FSO module can trigger the STO or SSE function even if you have not defined an external request signal for them.